PearkyPearl/Challenge-07-frontend/README.md

 - Node List
 - Live Alerts

-The Node List view shows five hardcoded nodes such as VNIT-Hostel-Gateway, Shell-Core-Node, EEE-Lab-Monitor, CRC-Database-Server, and AXIS-EvenT-Node.
+The Node List view shows five hardcoded nodes such as VNIT-Hostel-Gateway, SHELL-Core-Node, EEE-Lab-Monitor, CRC-Database-Server, and AXIS-EvenT-Node.
 Each node displays its operating system, status, owner, CPU usage, last checked time, and recent logs.

 The Live Alerts view connects to a mock WebSocket backend.
 The backend sends fake alerts every few seconds.
 The frontend receives these alerts and displays them in a table, with the newest alert appearing at the top.